ajitgoel/Notes/InterviewQuestions/DesignPatterns/Notes.md

     }==
     public void Sort()
     {
-        ==//Ask the "SortStrategy" class to sort the list. sortstrategy.Sort(list);==
+        ==Ask the "SortStrategy" class to sort the list. sortstrategy.Sort(list);==
     }
 }